About Me

 26 June 2024 Refueling

-This fuel is hailed as the greed future of diesel propulsion as the fuel comes form regeneratable sources such as olive and rapeseed oils.
+This fuel is hailed as the agreed future of diesel propulsion as the fuel comes form regeneratable sources such as olive and rapeseed oils.
 There are no "nasty" additives and this is definitely not the first generation biofuel with its diesel bug problems.

 2 July 2024 Heading South.